- Sputnik Africa, 1920

 Rosatom's recent Atoms Empowering Africa event has recognized twenty young people who emerged as finalists.
 Through this initiative, the winners visited Russia to gain insights into nuclear technology advancements, fostering their knowledge of sustainable energy solutions while engaging with Russian cultural traditions.

 Rosatom can be a key partner in supporting African countries' nuclear energy ambitions by providing technical expertise, workforce training, and building critical infrastructure.
-The global nuclear industry giant could help Kenya establish a strong foundation for its nuclear program by advising on reactor design, operational safety, and enhancing professional capabilities, explains Michelle Wafula, an Electrical and Electronics Engineering student at Strathmore University, Nairobi, Kenya.
+The global nuclear industry giant could help Kenya establish a strong foundation for its nuclear program by advising on reactor design, operational safety, and enhancing professional capabilities, Michelle Wafula, an Electrical and Electronics Engineering student at Strathmore University, Nairobi, Kenya, told African Currents.

 This episode featured other finalists from the Atoms Empowering Africa competition:

-Dr. Tinka George William from Uganda emphasizes the need for partnerships and specialized training to build Uganda’s nuclear energy capacity, which hinged on advancing nuclear technology and medicine.
+Dr. Tinka George William from Uganda emphasized the need for partnerships and specialized training to build Uganda’s nuclear energy capacity, which hinged on advancing nuclear technology and medicine.

-Chidera Godsfavour Oguine from Nigeria stresses the importance of education and early exposure to nuclear science to foster understanding and interest in Nigeria’s youth, aiming to dispel misconceptions about nuclear energy.
+Chidera Godsfavour Oguine from Nigeria stressed the importance of education and early exposure to nuclear science to foster understanding and interest in Nigeria’s youth, aiming to dispel misconceptions about nuclear energy.

-Kamogelo Sehoole from South Africa highlights South Africa’s energy challenges, advocating for nuclear expansion to address power shortages while prioritizing public education and innovation through research funding.
+Kamogelo Sehoole from South Africa highlighted South Africa’s energy challenges, advocating for nuclear expansion to address power shortages while prioritizing public education and innovation through research funding.

 In addition to the website, you can also catch our episodes on Telegram.